 Poor technique opens the door for excess muscle strain, which puts you at risk for injury, Vita says.

-Avoiding these common rowing mistakes can protect your muscles and keep you injury-free.
+Having proper form will help avoid these common rowing mistakes, protect your muscles, and keep you injury-free.

 1. Driving with your biceps instead of your quads and lats

-Your legs and back muscles—not your biceps—should drive your rowing stroke, Vita says.
+Your back and leg muscles—not your biceps—should drive your rowing stroke, Vita says.